Phnom Kulen – More Than Just a Mountain

 History

 In 802 AD, independence from Java was proclaimed on the mountain’s summit.
 King Jayavarman II ascended Phnom Kulen and declared himself Chakravartin — a universal monarch.
-In Hinduism, the state religion during the early Angkor period, Chakravartin is often equated with Shiva, a Hindu deity who, along with Brahma and Vishnu, belongs to the Trimurti.
-Shiva is worshipped as the god of destruction and renewal.
-He represents the cycle of creation and destruction.
-Chakravartin embodies Shiva’s cosmic power on Earth.
-Generally, the term Chakravartin refers to a rather idealized, universal ruler who is meant to bring justice and peace.
 This symbolic act laid the foundation for the Khmer Empire, one of the most advanced civilizations of its time in the eastern part of Asia.

 A crucial link in understanding Cambodia’s beginnings.